RichardLitt/open-source-protocol/README.md

 The `os` protocol is loosely based on the [Open Graph protocol](http://ogp.me/), which in turn is based on [RDFa](https://en.wikipedia.org/wiki/RDFa). `os` stands for "open source".

-The following `link` element must be added in order to adhere to the standard.
-This is similar to the now deprecated `profile` attribute, which used to go into the `<HEAD />`: `<link rel="profile" href="https://github.com/RichardLitt/open-source-protocol/" />`.
-Note: This URI may change if this protocol is accepted enough to warrant a new domain.
+A `link` element must be added in order to adhere to the standard.
+This is similar to the now deprecated `profile` attribute, which used to go into the `<HEAD />`.

 ###Example